CAP6412 – Spring 2023

 Review/rehearsal of power point presentation meeting:

-- Friday a week before the scheduled presentation during 1:00PM office hours
+- Rehearsal: Friday a week before the scheduled presentation 1:00PM during Office hours

-- Monday the week of the scheduled presentation during 2:00PM office hours
+- Slide Review : A week before the scheduled presentation : Friday 1:00PM during Office hours

 Statement on Academic Integrity: